Big Show: Sporadic appearances (2016–2021)

 Big Show was drafted to Raw as part of the 2016 WWE draft.
 At Royal Rumble on January 29, 2017, he entered at number 9, but was eliminated by Strowman.
 After defeating Rusev on March 5 at Fastlane, he was again eliminated by Strowman in the André the Giant Memorial Battle Royal at WrestleMania 33 on April 2.
 Two weeks later on Raw, Big Show fought Strowman to a no contest after the ring collapsed when Strowman superplexed him.
 Big Show next feuded with Big Cass, but lost to him at SummerSlam on August 20.
 On the September 4 episode of Raw, Big Show lost to Strowman in a steel cage match, after which he was thrown through the cage by Strowman.
 This was done to write Big Show off television as he required hip surgery.
 His next appearance was on April 6, 2018, when he inducted his long-time friend and rival Mark Henry into the WWE Hall of Fame class of 2018.

 Big Show returned on the October 9 episode of SmackDown, where he lost to Randy Orton.
 The following week, on the 1000th episode of SmackDown, Big Show formed a short-lived alliance with The Bar (Cesaro and Sheamus) by helping them defeat The New Day for the SmackDown Tag Team Championship, turning heel in the process.
 This alliance ended on the November 27 episode of SmackDown, after Big Show performed a KO Punch on Cesaro backstage.
 Following this, Big Show was written off television due to a hamstring injury.
 He was inactive in 2019.

 On the January 6, 2020 episode of Raw, Big Show returned from injury over a year later as a face, teaming with Kevin Owens and Samoa Joe to defeat Seth Rollins and AOP via disqualification.
-In a match filmed after WrestleMania 36 ended, which aired on the April 6 episode of Raw, Big Show briefly reverted to a heel after insulting and challenging newly crowned WWE Champion Drew McIntyre for his title in a losing effort.
+In a match filmed after WrestleMania 36 ended, which aired on the April 6 episode of Raw, Big Show turned heel again after insulting and challenging newly crowned WWE Champion Drew McIntyre for his title in a losing effort.
 Big Show turned face again by helping The Street Profits and The Viking Raiders fend off the group of ninjas led by Akira Tozawa on the June 15 episode of Raw.
 He last wrestled in an unsanctioned match against Orton on the July 20 episode of Raw.
 On November 22, he appeared at Survivor Series during The Undertaker's retirement ceremony.

 On January 4, 2021, Wight made his final WWE appearance on the Legends Night edition of Raw.
 Wight and WWE parted ways the following month after it was reported the two sides were unable to agree to financial terms on a new contract.
 Wight also cited "creative frustrations" and lack of ideas as reasons for his exit.